Vâlcea County

-Vâlcea County (also spelt Vîlcea; [ˈvɨlt͡ʃe̯a]) is a county (județ) of Romania.
+Vâlcea County (also spelt Vîlcea; [ˈvɨlt͡ʃe̯a]) is a county (județ) that lies in south-central Romania.
 Located in the historical regions of Oltenia and Muntenia (which are separated by the Olt River), it is also part of the wider Wallachia region.
 Its capital city is Râmnicu Vâlcea.

 Demographics

 In 2011, it had a population of 355,320 and the population density was 61.63/km2.